dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::zone-end

-Now let's investigate the structure and other features of your new .NET Aspire app.
+Now let's investigate the structure and other features of your new .NET Aspire project.

 ## Explore the .NET Aspire dashboard

-When you run a .NET Aspire app, a dashboard launches that you use to monitor various parts of your app.
+When you run a .NET Aspire project, a dashboard launches that you use to monitor various parts of your app.
 The dashboard resembles the following screenshot:

 :::image type="content" source="media/aspire-dashboard.png" lightbox="media/aspire-dashboard.png" alt-text="A screenshot of the .NET Aspire Dashboard, depicting the Projects tab.":::

-Visit each link on the left navigation to view different information about the .NET Aspire app:
+Visit each link on the left navigation to view different information about the .NET Aspire project:

-- **Resources**: Lists basic information for all of the individual .NET projects in your .NET Aspire app, such as the app state, endpoint addresses, and the environment variables that were loaded in.
+- **Resources**: Lists basic information for all of the individual .NET projects in your .NET Aspire project, such as the app state, endpoint addresses, and the environment variables that were loaded in.
 - **Console**: Displays the console output from each of the projects in your app.
 - **Structured**: Displays structured logs in table format.
 These logs support basic filtering, free-form search, and log level filtering as well.
 You should see logs from the `apiservice` and the `webfrontend`.
 You can expand the details of each log entry by selecting the **View** button on the right end of the row.
 - **Traces**: Displays the traces for your application, which can track request paths through your apps.
 Locate a request for **/weather** and select **View** on the right side of the page.
 The dashboard should display the request in stages as it travels through the different parts of your app.